 Then, we begin to spell a word.
 I have students touch through the word and say each sound before we use letters.
 This helps students isolate sounds and supports their memory of the sounds within the word.
 After that, we add letters to the mat to represent the sound-spelling patterns.

 Once the word is completely spelled, students again touch through the word, repeating each sound and blending them together to say the word.
 They finish the word in the same way they began it, except now they have added the letters, which makes it a phonics activity, rather than just an exercise in phonemic awareness.

-After this, you can instruct students to manipulate sounds and make changes to the word, or you can start again with a new word.
 Really, the possibilities are endless.
 Just adding the simple tactile experience to this word-work will make a huge difference in your students' ability to retain (and apply) letter-sound correspondences!